 How Does Snoring Affect The Uvula?

 If you awaken with a sore throat, it could be that you have been snoring heavily through the night.
+Using a throat spray and ice chips can help with the pain caused by a sore throat.
+You can also check out our website to find out the best sleep positions to reduce snoring.

 If you do not have an infection, you can try to alleviate the discomfort of an inflamed uvula at home in a few different ways.